prog-1/trees-3/README.md

 https://codeforces.com/problemset/problem/580/C

-Just reference to your solution in the PR
+Just reference your solution in the PR

 ## 2. Duplicates